MJ666-K/Backpack-Exchange-Api/README.md

 ## Support

-If this SDK has been helpful to you 🌟 and you haven't signed up for Backpack Exchange yet, please consider using the following referral link to register: [Register on Backpack Exchange](https://backpack.exchange/refer/solomeowl) 🚀.
+If this interface has been helpful to you 🌟 and you haven't signed up for Backpack Exchange yet, please consider using the following referral link to register: [Register on Backpack Exchange](https://backpack.exchange/refer/solomeowl) 🚀.